 Top 10 Must-Do’s#

-If you’re short on time, don’t miss these:
+If you’re short on time, these are the ones I’d fight for:

-- Sunset at Areopagus Hill — Best free view in Athens
+- Sunset at Areopagus Hill — Best free view in Athens, no contest

-- Monastiraki Flea Market — Antiques, souvenirs, chaos
+- Monastiraki Flea Market — Antiques, souvenirs, beautiful chaos

-- Ancient Agora — Where democracy was born
+- Ancient Agora — Where democracy was literally born

-- Central Market — Real Athens, real food
+- Central Market — Real Athens, real food, zero pretension

 - Day trip to Delphi — The center of the ancient world